KS3 Endpoint Assessment Map 2024-2025

 Photoshop

-Skills: To be able to use a variety of tools in Photoshop
+Skills: TO be able to use a variety of tools in Photoshop

 Knowledge: To understand the effects of various tools on different types of images.